wAaron/atlas-examples/PythonAPI-MongoDB/README.md

 This dyanamic setup allows us to destroy and create Eve API servers at scale with confidence that the Eve configuration will always be up-to-date.
 You can think of Consul and Consul Template as the connective webbing between services.

-Step 1: Bootstrap a Consul Cluster
+Step 1: Create a Consul Cluster
 -------------------------
-1. For Consul Template to work for with this setup, we first need to bootstrap a Consul cluster.
+1. For Consul Template to work for with this setup, we first need to create a Consul cluster.
 You can follow [this walkthrough](https://github.com/hashicorp/atlas-examples/tree/master/consul) to guide you through that process.
 2. Once you have Consul up and running, you need to replace `<CONSUL_SERVER_IP>`  with the Private IPs of your Consul nodes in the `consul_client` upstart script.

 Step 2: Build an MongoDB AMI